josemacenteno/CarND-Vehicle-Detection/writeup.md

 If persistance is activated the last 25 detections will be combined with the new detections to make a heat map.
 From the heat map a threshold is used equal to the number of detections already in the queue.

-Finally the heatmap is converted into single labels using the `label()` method form the scipy library.
+Finally the heatmap is converted into single labels using the `label()` method from the scipy library.
 The labels are drawn onto the images and this is the final result of the pipeline.

 #TODO: replace with my own examples.
 ### Here are six frames and their corresponding heatmaps: